 Deep cavities – when a cavity breaks through the enamel layer of the tooth and continues past the dentin layer, tooth decay can invade the pulp chamber.
 Once decay has reached the nerve of the tooth, removing the decay without destroying the nerve is nearly impossible, resulting in the need to completely remove the nerve in order to save the tooth.
 When the decay has infected the nerve the tooth may become abscessed (infected) causing a great deal of pain and discomfort that can sometimes be unbearable for the patient.

 Trauma to the tooth – if you have ever been hit in the mouth or directly in the teeth, even with a slight amount of force, there is a chance that the nerve of the tooth could become damaged.
 Over time, sometimes many years later, the nerve may begin to die, causing pain and discomfort in the tooth.
 A simple series of tests, which consists of testing the tooth for temperature sensitivity, percussion response, and mobility, will help Drs.
-Corey Mazer, Katie Reid and David Fields determine if the tooth is in fact dead.
+Corey Mazer, Katie Reid and Jenna Powell determine if the tooth is in fact dead.

 Age – teeth are designed for a lifetime of use, but overtime and due to several circumstances, the nerve of the tooth may slowly die.
 The tooth in question may one day begin to ache and then almost out of nowhere, begin to cause a great deal of pain and discomfort.